-Class Level
+Class Level for Financial Aid Purposes

-For financial aid purposes, undergraduate students are classified according to the number of units earned and the number of terms in residence at Caltech.
+Undergraduate students are classified according to the number of units earned and the number of terms in residence at Caltech.
 Both these criteria must be satisfied for class-level eligibility.
 Students are regarded as freshmen until eligible for sophomore status, and as sophomores, juniors, or seniors if they meet the corresponding criteria set below.
 Units earned are defined as units completed with a passing grade.

-Classification Minimum Units Earned Minimum Terms in Residence
+Classification Minimum Terms Minimum Units Earned in Residence

 Sophomore 108 3

 Junior 216 6

 Senior 324 9

-Part-Time Enrollment (Underloads)
+Part-Time Enrollment (unpai)